 Shipping U.S. Currency through FedEx or UPS is not a crime, although doing so violates the company’s terms of service.
 Additionally, by using UPS or FedEx, you are authorizing it to forward information regarding shipments to governmental or regulatory agencies that request such information.

 For example, the Express Terms and Conditions listed in the 2021 FedEx Service Guide explains:

 “Prohibited items – You are prohibited from tendering the following items for shipment, and you agree not to do so:

 At FedEx and UPS, officers often gain permission to monitor packages at the site.
 In some cases, an employee at FedEx or UPS will call the police to alert them to a suspicious package.
 In other cases, a K9 drug dog might “alert” to a suspicious package.

-To find the prohibited items such as U.S. Currency, the police might look for packages that heavily taped, vacuum-sealed, or use insulated bags or foam insulation.
+To find prohibited items such as U.S. Currency, the police might look for packages that are heavily taped, vacuum-sealed, or use insulated bags or foam insulation.

 Why do law enforcement officers and local police departments focus on parcel interdiction at UPS and FedEx?
 Looking for U.S. Currency in packages at UPS and FedEx provides huge indirect “profits” for the law enforcement agency that seizes property for forfeiture.